vcroles/VCRoles/README.md

 VC Roles is open source here, and we welcome any pull requests!

 Please note however that this code is intended for educational purposes only, and we will not provide support for self-hosting the bot.

+## Development Envrionment

+We reccomend using a virtual environment for python.
+You can do this by:

+- Creating a new virtual environment called env `py -m venv env` or `python3 -m venv env`
+- Activating the virtual environment `.\env\Scripts\activate` or `source env/bin/activate`
+- Install the project dependencies `pip install -r requirements.txt`

 ## Code formatter